koch505/iosblue/docs/data.md

 Then this path will be added to your system path **ONLY** for this terminal session.
 To make this permanent, you have to log back out and in again.

-To make sure the executables are in the path, try typing in `kafka` in the terminal and tab-completing, it should have a number of options.
-Try tab-completing `zookeeper` as well as it should give you a number of options too.
-Make sure you have these executables:
+Make sure you have these executables in your path:
 * `zookeeper-server-start.sh`
 * `kafka-server-start.sh`
 * `kafka-server-stop.sh`